frede791/F1xVR/sphereMove/README.md

-1. Add a 3D sphere to the map scene, set whatever size for the sphere.
+1. Add a 3D sphere to the SampleScene, parallel to the monza_res3.
 2. Attach MoveSphere.cs script to the 3D sphere.
-3. Add camera to the scene.
+3. Add camera to the scene if wanted.
 4. Play it and view the result.

 For the z-axis in the map (the gravity axis), I did not set car.z, which can be obtained from the retrieved data.
 Instead I added mesh collider component (in the Inspector) for the map and rigidbody component for the sphere so then it will have gravitational force.
 I haven’t tried setting the car.z, can be tried.